 Vinyl or Aluminum?

 The solution: Shim or toe-nail the panel.
 Shimming can make up for room on the top or bottom of the panel.
 To toe-nail the panel in, screws are drilled in at angle to go through the panel and into the track.
 This helps the panel’s stability.
 While you may want a vinyl insert to match with your slider, be aware there are less sizing options and height ranges available.
-In fact, the only vinyl panel is the Ideal VIP 150, which comes in a dog or cat version.
+In fact, the only vinyl panels are the Ideal VPP or Ideal VIP which comes in a dog or cat version.

 Most panels will not mate with your existing slider lock, but they do come with an alternative locking mechanism.
 There are a few solutions PetDoors.com can offer.
 With no tools required, you can use a Clamp lock or Charley Bar.
 These locks can be taken off your slider any time of day.
 The clamp lock attaches to the bottom of your track, while the bar sits between the frame and slider.
+The VIP and VPP vinyl pet door in slider options actually have a lock latch that you install on the side of the panel for your lock to mate with.
+So this is a great locking dog door for sliding door option, but only it you have vinyl.
+Also the VIP and VPP latch lock hardware will not work properly with other slider models.
 Additionally, each pet door comes with their own locking cover!